 If you’re wondering what a Washington elopement timeline example could look like, I’ll give you some ideas below.
 You have the option of booking a half-day, full-day, or even multi-day elopement!
 This time can be filled with activities, time to rest, eat, and just be present with your parter and possible guests.

-Half-Day Elopement
+Half-Day Washington Elopement

 - 4PM – Photographer arrives, gets detail shots of bride and groom getting ready